 - Be prepared and careful

 - Consider the safety of others

 - Adopt a healthy, balanced lifestyle

-This is a good way to explore further self-help pathways.
+This is a good way to explore further pathways with a counsellor.

 No matter what things are like, Adis can help you find the right treatment option.